metallb/metallb-operator/README.md

     - 172.18.0.100-172.18.0.255
 ```

-When the adress pool is successfully added, it will be amended to the `config` ConfigMap used to configure metallb:
+When the adress pool is successfully added, it will be amended to the `config` ConfigMap used to configure MetalLB:

 ```yaml
 kind: ConfigMap